Winter Has Come. The Endgame of Thrones.

 …for those who haven’t watched seasons 1 to 7 yet.

-A natural question that one might start to wonder is “who are the most important characters?”, “who might die next?”, or “who will win the game and claim the Iron Throne?”.
+A natural question that one might start to wonder about the final season is “who are the most important characters?” or “who might die next?”.
 One is free to make a guess but amidst all of the chaos that have transpired over the past seven seasons, it has become ever so difficult to become certain about anyone — or anything.
 After all, no one can escape the wrath of George R. R. Martin.

 But maybe it isn’t actually that hard to answer such questions.
-Maybe we just have to see things in a different way, much like how the three-eyed raven sees certain things, so with that new perspective we may find some kind of order hidden within all the chaos.
-To help shed more light into this, we borrow tools from math and science, specifically Network Science and Machine Learning.
+Maybe we just need to see things in a different way, much like how the three-eyed raven sees certain things, so we could uncover some kind of hidden pattern within all the chaos.
+To attempt those questions, we borrow tools from math and science, specifically from network science and machine learning.

 A Network of Interactions

 Network science, or the “science of networks”, provides a framework to help us understand real-life systems that surround us, or simply the interconnected world that we all now live in.
-They may come in the form of social networks (such as Facebook & Twitter), technological networks (the WWW), biological networks (the human brain & protein interactome) and physical networks (computer networks).
-Network science provides us a common set of tools and techniques to better understand the structure of any network and the kind of dynamics that they may lead to.
+They may come in the form of social networks (such as Facebook & Twitter), technological networks (the WWW), biological networks (the human brain & protein interactome) and physical networks (power grids & computer networks).
+Network science offers us a common set of tools and techniques to better understand the structure of any network and the kind of dynamics that they may lead to.

-In a network, a node represents an entity/actor and an edge between two nodes represents some form of interaction or relationship between them.
+In our network, a node represents an actor and an edge between two nodes represents some form of interaction between them.

-We compiled all the interactions from Seasons 1 to 7 and ended up with a network of 387 nodes and 3,341 edges.
-After mapping them all out, the network below was produced.
-The size of the names and circles represent the number of interactions they had.
-The colors represent the communities detected after looking at the strength and number of interactions between sets of characters.
-We can see that over the past seven seasons, five large communities emerged which are led by Tyrion (red), Deanerys (yellow), Jon (brown), Arya (blue), and Theon (green).
+We compiled all the interactions from Seasons 1 to 7 and ended up with a network of 387 nodes and 3,341 edges (visualized below).
+The size of the names and circles scale with the number of interactions they had.
+The colors represent the communities detected using a community detection algorithm called Louvain.
+They are based on the number and strength of interactions (edges) between all pairs of characters.
+We can see that over the past seven seasons, five large communities emerged which are led by Tyrion Lannister (red), Daenerys (yellow), Jon Snow (brown), Arya Stark (blue), and Theon Greyjoy (green).

-In the complex world of Game of Thrones, one of the big question is “Who are the most important characters?”.
-With network science, we can use centrality measures to determine a node’s influence, importance or how central it is in the network.
-For this analysis, we focused on only five of the common ones for now:
+In the complex world of GoT, one of the big questions from earlier is “who are the most important characters?”.
+With network science, we can easily answer this using centrality measures.
+They are used to determine a node’s influence, importance or how central it is to the network.
+For our analysis, we focused on five common measures.
+Each one may reveal a different answer to the same ‘protagonist’ question.

 - Degree Centrality